Hayley Raso: Canberra United (loan)

 On 10 October 2016, it was announced Raso would be loaned to Canberra United for the 2016–17 W-League season.

 Brisbane Roar (loan)

 On 21 September 2017, Raso signed a loan with Brisbane Roar FC for the 2017–18 W-League season.
 After recovering from a back injury sustained in the 2018 Portland Thorns season, Raso signed another loan agreement with the Roar for the 2018–19 W-League.
 She made 4 appearances and scored 1 goal.

 Everton

-In January 2020 Raso was transferred to Everton in the FA Women's Super League.
+In January 2020, Raso was transferred to Everton in the FA Women's Super League.
 She would join and be free to play for them from mid February, following an international break.
 She was released as a free agent by Everton on 17 August 2021.

 Manchester City

 On 18 August 2021, Raso signed a two-year contract with Manchester City.
 On 31 August, Raso made her Manchester City debut as a second-half substitute in a 1–1 draw with Real Madrid in the UEFA Women's Champions League.
+On 27 May 2023 it was announced at the final WSL game of Manchester City's season that Raso was leaving the club.

+Real Madrid

+On 8 July 2023, Real Madrid announced the signing of Raso.
+She is the first Australian and the first ever player from the Asian Football Confederation to play for the club's first team.

+Tottenham Hotspur

+On 1 September 2024, Raso joined WSL club Tottenham Hotspur on a two-year contract.
+19 minutes into her debut match, Raso opened the scoring against Crystal Palace with a right-footed shot into the bottom left corner.